- When it’s Done:

 - Servings: 4

 For steaks, you want the heat as high as possible — seriously, searingly hot.
-Fire up a Chimney of Kingsford Charcoal or light a pile of 100 briquets.
+In fact, we recommend topping out anywhere from 550–650°F. Fire up a chimney of Kingsford Charcoal or light a pile of 100 briquets.
 With its higher top temperature and consistent burn, Kingsford Professional is perfect for steaks.
 When the coals are ready, arrange them in a two-zone fire.
 Replace the top grate, allow it to heat up — all vents should be fully open — then pour cooking oil on a folded paper towel and oil the grate using long-handled tongs.1

 Fire up the grill.